-Gilliam Youth Services Center (GYSC) opened in April of 1903 and is the oldest state operated detention center in Colorado.
-The program serves up to sixty-four youth, both male and female, from the 2nd Judicial District located in the city and county of Denver.
+Gilliam Youth Services Center (GYSC) opened in April 1903 and is the oldest state-operated detention center in Colorado.
+The program serves up to 35 youth, both male and female, from the 2nd Judicial District located in the city and county of Denver.
 Gilliam is secure detention holding for youth from ages 10 to their 18th birthday.

 There are four levels in Gilliam's behavioral management program which are a way of marking achievement and responsibility.
 As a youth advances through the levels, his/her responsibilities and privileges increase.
 If rules are followed, a youth will advance through the level system.
 With positive behavior, youth may gain expanded privileges.
 Privileges are typically tied to bedtime, allowable items in the youth's room, number of phone calls home or number of visits to mention a few.